timiscoding/TelstraSmsApiBashScript/README.md

 2. check status - see if your message/s got delivered given a message id
 3. check response/s - see the replies to your messages given a message id
 4. check message chain - see all replies given a mobile number

+## Limitations

+* When typing a message in interactive mode, use backspace to delete.
+Currently, you can't move the cursor or use delete to edit.